 |Related Party Transactions||

-During the three months ended March 31, 2018 and 2017, the Company paid or accrued legal fees to a large national law firm, in which a family member of the Company’s Chief Executive Officer is a law partner, approximately $53,000 and $30,000, respectively.
-The family member personally billed a de minimis amount of time on the Company’s legal engagement with the law firm in these periods.
+During the three months ended March 31, 2019, the Company paid or accrued approximately $33,725 in legal fees to a large national law firm, in which a family member of the Company’s Chief Executive Officer was a law partner through January 31, 2019.
+The family member personally billed a de minimis amount of time on the Company’s legal engagement with the law firm in this period.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.

 Reference 1: http://www.xbrl.org/2003/role/disclosureRef